nic-obert/rusty-vm/README.md

 # **Virtual Machine**

-A simple virtual machine and related tools created in Python.
+A simple virtual machine and related tools created in Python (I'm currently translating it into C++).
 The toolchain includes:
 - the virtual machine
 - the assembler